ethanent/DabBot/README.md

 ### `!leaderboards`

 Shows the DabBot leaderboards!
-(The Dabbing legends)
+(The dabbing legends)

 ### `!dabs`